luomein/spectrum-log/docs/blog/posts/share-gpx-file-between-chart-plotter-and-mobile-device-app.md

 categories:
   - app
 description: >
-  What is exchangable and what is not.
+  Notes on using GPX file for export/import chart routes, tracks and waypoints when it works and when it not.
 title: Share GPX file between chart plotter and mobile device app
 ---

 # Share GPX file between chart plotter and mobile device app

-__Notes on using GPX file for export/import chart routes, tracks and waypoints when it works and when it not.__

 __GPX, or GPS exchange format, is an XML file format for storing coordinate data.
-However different GPX viewer handle tracks differently.
-It makes sharing tracks sometimes fail.
+It can store waypoints, tracks, and routes.
+However different GPX viewer handle tracks differently so that sharing tracks sometimes fail.
 You need to know some implicit rules in order to share tracks successfully.
 On the other hand, sharing routes and waypoints are more straitforward.__

 Working envoronment: Garmin GPSMAP 722xs Chart Plotter, iOS Garmin Navionics Boating app, microSD card reader.